Who Can Benefit From Stem Cell Treatment, Or Regenerative Medicine?

 All existing medical interventions have potential for improvement and ought to be researched further.

-This is true for all areas of modern medicine, whether it be prostate cancer, breast cancer, chemotherapy, hip arthritis, or migraine medications, all are areas where we need more and better research.
-Many of these have not been proven to the degree that we would prefer, yet they have therapeutic value and are the best options we currently have in each respective field.
+This is true for almost all areas of modern medicine, whether it be cancer, arthritis, or migraine: all are areas where we need more and better research.
+Many of the current treatments available have not been proven to the degree that we would prefer, yet they have therapeutic value and are the best options we currently have in each respective field.

 THERE IS NO STANDARDIZATION